 New Jersey DWI Attorney John Menzel

-Understanding DWI Penalties In New Jersey
+Understanding New Jersey DWI Penalties

-A person holding a card with the text "DUI Penalties"Facing a DUI charge is stressful and shouldn’t be taken lightly.
-In New Jersey, the terms DUI and DWI are used interchangeably, and the penalties cover a wide range of consequences.
-From driving privilege forfeiture to mandatory ignition interlock device installations and court-imposed fines, the punishment for DUIs can be costly.
-What’s more, depending on whether it is your first, second, or third offense, you could face higher fines or mandatory jail time.
+Facing a DWI charge is stressful and shouldn’t be taken lightly.
+In New Jersey, the terms DWI (driving while intoxicated) and DUI (driving while under the influence) are used interchangeably, and the penalties include a wide range of consequences.
+From driving privilege forfeiture to mandatory ignition interlock device installations and court-imposed fines, the punishment for DWI can be costly.
+What’s more, depending on whether it is a first, second, or third offense, you could face higher fines or mandatory jail time.

 In this article, you will discover: